-The AIFM of the Fund is KBI Fund Managers Limited.
+The AIFM of the Fund is KBI Fund Managers Limited up until 1 October 2021.
+Amundi Ireland Limited replaced KBI Fund Managers Limited as the new AIFM effective 1 October 2021.
 It is responsible for the performance of portfolio and risk management, although it has delegated day to day responsibilities to KBI Global Investors Limited.
 KBI Global Investors Limited is regulated by the Central Bank of Ireland.